oleksiy-os/porto-events/README.md

 ![screenshot-telegram-post.jpg](screenshot-telegram-post.jpg)

 ## Features
+- Scrap or get from API events list from a few resources
+- Send events to telegram channel
 - Web server:
   - Showing collected events in list "New"
   - Init new events collect (add only new, not existed events)